net-daemon/docs/docs/developer/architecture.md

 NetDaemon utilize dependency injection through constructor injection a lot.
 Devs that contributes to NetDaemon need to know or learn DI.

-One important separation of consern is the AppModel.
+One important separation of concerns is the AppModel.
 We totally separate the application life cycle and configuration from other parts of NetDaemon.
 We might see other application models in the future.

 ## Core interfaces in Client